Battle of Two Sisters: Naval bombardment

 Naval gunfire support was provided by HMS Glamorgans twin 4.5-inch (114 mm) guns.
 The naval gunfire officer accompanying the Royal Marines had been wounded early in the battle for Two Sisters, but Bombardier Edward Holt from 29 Commando Regiment Royal Artillery, took over and continued to give swift and accurate directions to the destroyer and was subsequently awarded the Military Medal.

 On the night of the battle Glamorgan was asked to remain in action longer than planned, to help Yankee Company clear Subteniente Aldo Franco's rifle platoon on the eastern half of Two Sisters covering the Argentine withdrawal.
 As the destroyer took a short cut closer to the shoreline a RASIT radar of the Argentinian Army tracked her movements.

 Two MM38 Exocet missiles had been removed from the destroyer ARA Seguí and secured on launcher, dubbed 'ITB' (Instalación de Tiro Berreta) "trashy firing platform".
 The missiles, launcher, transporter, and associated electronics trailer were flown by transport aircraft to the Falkland Islands on 31 May.

 At 0336 local time, the British skipper, Commander Ian Inskip, looking at the radar screen, realized that Glamorgan was under attack by an anti-ship missile, and ordered a highspeed turn just before the Exocet struck the port side adjacent to the hangar.
 The missile skidded on the deck and detonated, making a 10 × 15 ft hole in the hangar deck and a 5 × 4 ft hole in the galley area below, where a fire started.

 The blast travelled forwards and down, and the missile, penetrated the hangar door, causing the ship's Wessex helicopter (HAS.3 XM837) to explode and start a severe fire in the hangar.
 Fourteen crew members were killed and about twenty wounded.

 Aftermath

 The next morning Colonel Andrew Whitehead looked in wonderment at the strength of the positions the enemy had abandoned.
 "With fifty Royals," he said, "I could have died of old age holding this place."
 (Max Hastings, Going To The Wars, p.
-363, Macmillan 2000) Although the British unit seemed at the time to have had an easy victory, those actually engaged with the enemy platoons would have been unlikely to agree.
+363, Macmillan 2000) Similarly, Martin Middlebrook concluded that the Argentines had been driven out of their positions too easily, inflicting only 14 casualties on the Royal Marines.
+Although the British unit seemed at the time to have had an easy victory, those actually engaged with the enemy platoons would have been unlikely to agree.
 Marine Nick Taylor that fought for the southern peak of Two Sisters as part of X-Ray Company explained in a 2012 interview with a major British newspaper that it was the “ferocity and superior firepower of the British forces (that) gained the advantage and the Argentinians retreated”.